50 Notable alumni of

 -

-Thomas Bryant Cotton is an American politician, attorney, and former military officer serving as the junior United States senator from Arkansas since 2015.
-A member of the Republican Party, he served in the U.S. House of Representatives from 2013 to 2015.
+Thomas Bryant Cotton is an American politician and Army veteran serving since 2015 as the junior United States senator from Arkansas.
+A member of the Republican Party, he is the chairman of the Senate Republican Conference and third-ranking Senate Republican.
+He also chairs the Senate Intelligence Committee.

 -